georgeguu/AOS_2/readme.txt

 How to distribute programs to each machine:
 	1. type ./launcher (change the content to fix your case)
-	2. multiple terminal should pop out
+	2. multiple terminals should pop out
-	3. type ./cleanup.sh (shuld be done before you run launcher for next time)
+	3. type ./cleanup.sh (shuld be done before you run launcher.sh for next time)